George Low Jr.

 George Anderson Low, Jr. (July 5, 1912 – April 10, 1995) was an American professional golfer and noted putting instructor and designer of golf putters.
 Low was also one of golf's greatest—and unabashed—hustlers.
 He once reportedly said, "Show me a millionaire with a bad backswing and I can have a very pleasant afternoon".

-He was also reputedly one of the best putters the game has ever known.
-Counselor of putting to Arnold Palmer and his contemporaries, Low was renowned both as a player and a teacher of this most fragile art—the sure putting stroke.
+Counsellor of putting to Arnold Palmer and his contemporaries, Low was renowned both as a player and a teacher of the sure putting stroke.

 Low died in Illinois on April 10, 1995, at the age of 82.

 Early life

 George Low was born in Springfield, New Jersey, in 1912.
 He was the son of Scottish-American golf professional George Low, Sr. He grew up on Baltusrol Golf Club where his father was the head professional and actually lived on the grounds.
 Low stated that he putted on the practice greens there as a child for four years before he ever stepped on a golf course to play an actual round.
 He would not actually take up the game until he was 15 years old.